Jobs in the Entertainment Industry, A list of up to date job sites (last updated Summer 2018) and I will update this list every year

 You can find events held at local cinemas, film festivals, advertised on social media such as Facebook groups.
 Meetup events are held world-wide.
 Film job sites might have offline events and film schools may hold networking days.
 Your local film council may also be able to help you.

 A List of Filmmakers Networking events - Read Here

 You must be persistent.
 Expect to get 1 out of every 10 jobs you apply for when you are first starting out.
-I have created a free email course How to find work in the Film Industry with more detailed advice on how to find film work.
+When first applying to industry jobs apply to jobs in bulk.

 The main reasons people struggle to find film work

-- They have not defined there job role.
+- They have not defined their job role.
 You are not a one man film crew, what is your job going to be on set, head towards where your skills lie.

 - They do not have any relevant experience.
 Try to list 5 credits onto your CV within that one specific job role.
 If you can not you may need to do some free/student work

 - They are not prepared to travel.
 Any major city in the world will have film work.
 Being open for travel will bring you more work in the long run.